datacraft-dsc/DEPs/15/README.md

    * [Table of Contents](#table-of-contents)

 # Metadata Agent API

-This OEP describes the API by which Agents in the Ocean ecosystem can store and provide verifiable metadata to Ocean clients.
+This DEP describes the API by which Agents in the Ocean ecosystem can store and provide verifiable metadata to Ocean clients.

 Metadata is identified by the hash of its content, i.e. a Meta Agent acts as content-addressable storage of metadata records.